acortelyou/cloud-to-butt/README.md

 In Chromium based browsers, choose Window > Extensions.
 Drag the crx file into the page that appears.

-In Google Chrome, additionally whitelist the extension in the registry by merging the reg file and then restart Chrome (chrome://restart).
+In Google Chrome on Windows, additionally whitelist the extension with the reg file and then restart Chrome (chrome://restart).